Vevey, St. Barbara, 1878. Photo/Foto: TES.

 Russians in Switzerland

-The St. Barbara Church in Vevey (canton of Vaud) is a Russian Orthodox parish beloning to the history of the Russian Orthodox Church in Switzerland after 1816.
+The St. Barbara Church in Vevey (canton of Vaud) is a Russian Orthodox parish belonging to the history of the Russian Orthodox Church in Switzerland after 1816.

 The first Russian Orthodox parish in Switzerland was established in Bern on 24 December 1816.
 Tsar Alexander I (1777-1825) had commissioned the building and its consecration.

-Many Russian aristocrats, artists, students and revolutionaries resided in Switzerland and around Lake Geneva in particular.
+Many Russian aristocrats, artists, students, and revolutionaries resided in Switzerland, particularly around Lake Geneva.
 Many Russian Orthodox churches were built.

-The development of tourism and health resorts also attracted a rich clientele.
+The development of tourism and health resorts also attracted a wealthy clientele.
 Count Pyotr (Peter) Shuvalov (1827-1889) requested and received permission to build a church in Vevey in memory of his daughter Barbara.
 Jean-Samuel Késer-Doret (1813-1902) was the architect.
-The church was consecrated on 1 November, 1878.
+The church was consecrated on 1 November 1878.

 (Source and more information about the Orthodox Church in Switzerland: https://orthodoxie.ch).